Addictions

 Description of the scenario

-At the beginning, the patient stands in the entrance area of a flat and can choose whether to go to the kitchen area or the living room, for example.
+The patient starts in the entrance area of an apartment and can choose to go, for example, to the kitchen area or the living room.

 The following settings can be adjusted using the buttons: